pixelated/pixelated-user-agent/doc/maintenance.md

 optional arguments:
   -h, --help            show this help message and exit --debug               DEBUG mode.
-  --dispatcher file     run in organization mode, the credentials will be read
-                        from specified file
-  --dispatcher-stdin    run in organization mode, the credentials will be read
-                        from stdin
   -c <configfile>, --config <configfile>
                         use specified file for credentials (for test purposes only)
-  --home HOME           The folder where the user agent stores its data.
+  --leap-home HOME      The folder where the user agent stores its data.
                         Defaults to ~/.leap
   -lc <leap-provider.crt>, --leap-provider-cert <leap-provider.crt>
                         use specified file for LEAP provider cert authority